 Here are three easy steps to quickly get rid of unwanted emails:

 - Go into your mailbox’s search bar and search for a specific address or unread messages.

-- Click the “select all” or a “Select all conversations that match this search,” depending on the email service.
+- Click the “select all,” and there might be a “Select all conversations that match this search” depending on the email service.

 - Hit delete or the trash icon.

 For an extra step, you can go into your trash folder to immediately and permanently trash everything.

 Unsubscribing is one of the more tedious tasks to declutter your email to unsubscribe to the business, such as marketing or promotional emails.

 Most business places their unsubscribe button at the very bottom of the email.
 So you would have to open one of their emails, scroll down, and find the word “unsubscribe.”